-In addition, if you are negligent and a child is injured or if you are accused of child abuse – being incorporated won’t protect you.
+In addition, if you are negligent and a child is injured or if you are accused of child abuse – being incorporated or a single person LLC won’t protect you.

 Perhaps the main disadvantage of incorporating is the many business formalities to follow as a corporation (separate business and personal records, stockholder meetings, following your bylaws, etc.) and if you fail to follow them all you could lose this protection.
 For many providers it is extremely difficult to pay business and personal expenses out of separate bank accounts.

 Forming a LLC or a corporation is no substitute for having an adequate amount of business liability insurance.
 With this insurance you can protect yourself from most risks associated with your business.
 Check out my child care insurance directory.